ObesityHub/robokop-rags/README.md

 # Robokop Association Graphs

-Robokop Association Graphs or RAGs is a tool for uploading results from association studies into a graph database for comparison and analysis.
+Robokop Association Graphs or RAGs is a tool for uploading results from association studies into a Knowledge Graph database for comparison and analysis.

 ## Installation